bzoltan1/zypper-changelog-plugin/README.md

 * -a, --all
   + Lists changelogs for all packages

-* -v, --verbose
+* -c, --commits
-  + Print all the changelog text
+  + Print anly the headline of the changelog

 * -e, --expression
   + Enable regular expression in package name

+* -u, --update
+  + Prints the changelogs of the upcoming system update

  ## Hints and ideas
  * The best way to see what repositories are enabled on a system is